Paul Foot (journalist): Journalism and public career (1964–1978)

 Foot left to work, part-time, on the Mandrake column on The Sunday Telegraph.
 He had contributed articles to Private Eye since 1964 but decided, in February 1967, to take a cut in salary and join the staff of the magazine on a full-time basis, working with its editor, Richard Ingrams and Peter Cook, by now in possession of a controlling interest in the magazine.
 When asked about the decision later, Foot would say he could not resist the prospect of two whole pages with complete freedom to write whatever he liked.
 "Writing for Private Eye is the only journalism I have ever been engaged in which is pure enjoyment.
 It is free publishing of the most exhilarating kind."

 Foot got on very well with Cook, only realising after the latter's death in 1995 how much they had in common, "We both were born in the same week, into the same sort of family.
 His father, like mine, was a colonial servant rushing round the world hauling down the imperial flag.
 Both fathers shipped their eldest sons back to public school education in England.
 We both spent our school holidays with popular aunts and uncles in the West Country."

-Foot's first stint at Private Eye lasted until 1972 when, according to Patrick Marnham, Foot was sacked by Ingrams who had come to the conclusion that Foot's copy was being unduly influenced by his contacts in the International Socialists.
+Foot's first stint at Private Eye lasted until 1972 when, according to Patrick Marnham, Foot was sacked by Ingrams, who had come to the conclusion that Foot's copy was being unduly influenced by his contacts in the International Socialists.
 Ingrams has denied this, writing, "It was said at the time that he and I had fallen out over political issues.
 In fact, we very seldom disagreed about such things, the only tension arising from Paul's belief that whenever there was a strike he had to support the union regardless of any rights or wrongs."
-In October 1972, he left to join the Socialist Worker, the weekly newspaper of the IS, "confident that a revolution was coming", as he explained decades later.
+In October 1972, he left to join the Socialist Worker, the weekly newspaper of the International Socialists, "confident that a revolution was coming", as he explained decades later.
 He became editor in 1974.
-He fought the Birmingham Stechford by-election in 1977 for the SWP (gaining 1 per cent of the vote).
+He unsuccessfully fought the Birmingham Stechford by-election in 1977 for the SWP, winning 1 per cent of the vote.